-The experimental course attempts to develop practical skills in trading financial securities with a focus on risk management and return enhancement through role-playing.
+This cross-listed (Accounting and Financial Management Services & Finance and Business Economics) experimental course attempts to develop practical skills in trading financial securities with a focus on risk management and return enhancement through role-playing.
 The course deals comprehensively with the increased importance played by risk and uncertainty in today's financial markets.
-The course employs synchronous and asynchronous learning and uses industry tools such as Thomson Reuters Refinitiv and Bloomberg Professional, through the school's vlab and DTC remote access.
+The course employs in-person, synchronous and asynchronous learning and uses industry tools such as Thomson Reuters Refinitiv and Bloomberg Professional, through in-person classes, school's vlab and DTC remote access.

-Course Delivery LEARNING ACTIVITIES DELI VERY DESCRIPTION TOOL(S) Virtual Class Synch Live sessions led by your instructor Zoom and Top Hat Every week during class time Self-Study Asynch Various multimedia learning materials, includes recoded lectures, tutorials & seminars Avenue to Learn View at your own time and to prepare before live sessions Virtual Tutorials Synch Live sessions led by your instructor Zoom and Top Hat Every week during class time Trading Cases Both Live sessions led by your instructor and/or TA and on your own practices sessions Through the School's vlab and DTC remote access login to FTS Server Real-time Trading Sessions Both Live sessions led by your instructor and/or TA and on your own time when markets are open Through the School's vlab and DTC remote access login to FTS Server Weekly Seminars Both Thomson Reuters and Bloomberg Sessions led by your TA Zoom and on Avenue Live, Recordings and PP
+LEARNING ACTIVITIES DELI VERY DESCRIPTION TOOL(S) In-person/Virtual Classes Synch Live sessions led by your instructor Zoom and Top Hat Every week during class time Self-Study Asynch Various multimedia learning materials, includes recoded lectures, tutorials & seminars Avenue to Learn View at your own time and to prepare before live sessions In-person/Virtual Tutorials Synch Live sessions/virtual sessions led by your instructor and/or TA.
+Zoom and Top Hat Every week during class time 3 Quizzes See Course Schedule Avenue to Learn Trading Cases Both Live sessions led by instructor and/or TA and on your own practice sessions on FTS server.
+Through the School's vlab and DTC remote access login to FTS Server Real-time Trading Sessions Both Live sessions led by your instructor and/or TA and on your own time when markets are open Through the School's vlab and DTC remote access login to FTS Server

+Thomson Reuters and Bloomberg

+Sessions led by your TA